Kani K. Navas

-Navas was born on 14 May 1979 to Khadarmeera Gani and Ramjan Beevi at Chennai.
+Navaskani was born on 14 May 1979 to Khadarmeera Gani and Ramjan Beevi at Chennai.
 He completed his Senior Grade School from Arupukottai.
 He joined the Indian Union Muslim League in 2011 and later served as the State Official Advisor.
 He was a member of the Standing Committee on Labour from 2019 to 2020.

 Navas is one of the four Indian Union Muslim League members in the Indian Parliament (along with E. T. Mohammed Basheer, M. P. Abdussamad Samadani and P. V. Abdul Wahab).
-He is also first Indian Union Muslim League Member of Parliament Loksabha from Tamil Nadu since S. M. Muhammed Sheriff (Periyakulam).
+He is also first Indian Union Muslim League Member of Parliament in Loksabha from Tamil Nadu since S. M. Muhammed Sheriff (Periyakulam).

+Controversy

+In January 2025, Kani K. Navas became the subject of controversy related to Thiruparankundram Hill, home to the Thirupparamkunram Murugan Temple, one of the Six Abodes of Murugan.
+The controversy arose after Navas shared a social media post depicting individuals consuming biryani near the temple's foothills.
+Critics, including BJP Tamil Nadu President K. Annamalai, alleged that he was encouraging sacrilegious activities by permitting non-vegetarian food near the sacred site.

+Navas denied the allegations, asserting that the food consumed was vegetarian.

+The situation intensified amidst ongoing tensions over incidents at the hill, including vandalism of ancient Jain caves and disputes regarding the site’s management.
+Navas reiterated claims about the jurisdiction of the Tamil Nadu Waqf Board over portions of the hill, which others regard as significant to Hindu traditions.